jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 {:.indent}
 </div>

-If you're not sure when your local solar noon is, then calculate it or look it up.
-Or at least, for crying out loud, don't use the 12:00 position during daylight saving time!
-Instead, use 13:00 in summertime to compensate for DST.
-{:.tangent}
+#### (when south of the sun's path)
+1. Align the face of the dial with the equatorial plane, with the hour hand at the top.
+2. Rotate your body till the solar noon position points directly at the sun.
+3. The hour hand now points southward.

 ### Navigating with a 12-hour dial

+#### (when north of the sun's path)
-- Align the face of the dial with the equatorial plane.
+1. Align the face of the dial with the equatorial plane, with the solar noon position at the top.
-- When you're north of the sun's path and the hour hand is pointed at the sun, south is halfway between it and the dial's solar noon position.
+2. Rotate your body till the sun is halfway between the hour hand and solar noon.
+3. The dial's solar noon position now points southward.

+#### (when south of the sun's path)
-- When you're south of the sun's path and the solar noon position is pointed at the sun, north is halfway between it and the hour hand.
+1. Align the face of the dial with the equatorial plane, and rotate it so that the position halfway between the hour hand and solar noon is at the top.
-- NOTE: Navigation is easier with a _24-hour_ dial.
+2. Rotate your body till the solar-noon position points directly at the sun.
+3. The top of the dial now points northward.

 ### How accurate is watch-based navigation?